dotnet-websharper/docs/v3.x/fsharp/WS4UpdateGuide.md

 If you were using the WebSharper 4 pre-releases, uninstall all `Zafir.*` packages, and install their `WebSharper.*` counterparts.

+`WebSharper.UI.Next` package should be replaced with `WebSharper.UI`, and the code changed accordingly (check "UI.Next Changes" section bellow for further details).

 ### JavaScript Attribute changes

 The `JavaScript` attribute is no longer an alias for `ReflectedDefinition`.